Biodiversity in agriculture: The Green Revolution

 One of the issues facing biodiversity in areas of industrial agriculture is the loss of heterogeneity, described by the loss of a biotic and abiotic diversity.
-Since 1966, the Green Revolution enhanced agricultural productivity through technological, economical, and political advancements in an effort to increase food security globally.
+Since 1966, the Green Revolution enhanced agricultural productivity through technological, economic, and political advancements in an effort to increase food security globally.
 This includes the introduction of genetically modified crops, which allows for increased yield, pest resistance, and improved crop varieties.
 These advancements also led to increased global geographical spread of 52 agricultural crops with cereals such as wheat, rice, and maize showing the greatest increase in the past 50 years.
 The loss of agricultural heterogeneity decreases local food security due to a loss in crop diversity, despite its accommodation of global food demands.

 Heterogeneity

 Heterogeneity is essential in increasing species heterogeneity, which maintain stable ecological structures essential to providing ecosystem services.
 Of the features associated with species diversity is land size, where a study proved a relationship between smaller agricultural fields and increased species richness.
 The area of an agricultural field is associated with organisms accessibility to the edges of the field, which usually allow access for fields with different biophysical and geophysical features.
 Increased accessibility to a diverse ecological features increases heterogeneity and reduces edge effects on populations inhabiting agricultural fields.